-With summer winding down in Alice, now is an ideal time to get ahead on air conditioner maintenance.
+With summer winding down in Alice, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t taken care of it this year, it could be blocked with dirt and yard waste.
-This buildup can reduce your unit’s efficiency and cause it to malfunction.
-Or wear it down faster.
+If you haven’t cleaned it this year, it could be blocked with mud and yard refuse.
+This accumulation can decrease your unit’s efficiency and cause it to stop working.
+Or require replacement faster.

-We suggest having your air conditioning system professionally tuned-up annually.
+We advise having your air conditioning system professionally maintained annually.
 Why?
-A clean system can be more energy efficient, which could save you money on electric expenses.
+A clean system can be more energy efficient, which could save you money on energy expenses.

-Regular AC maintenance also helps our technicians spot and address slight issues before they develop into costly problems.
+Routine AC maintenance also helps our technicians discover and handle slight issues before they develop into high-priced problems.

 Related: How to Keep Your Air Conditioner from Failing

-There’s also some maintenance you can do by yourself between professional tune-ups.
-You just need about an hour to wash your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+It only takes about an hour to clean your outdoor condenser unit, as well as a couple of components on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Select a warm day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
-That way, you can run your system once you’ve cleaned it.
+Choose a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
+That way, you can run the unit once you’ve cleaned it.

 You’ll only need a couple of items: